HugoLeRoy94/octopus_smelling/doc/progress.md

     $$a_k = \text{sign}(\Psi(\phi_k) - \Psi_{1/2})$$
     [cite_start][cite: 405]

+### Meeting, and perspectives

+-> Can we find the hetero-pentamer curves from two homo-pentamers one ?
+    |-> this implies making new experiments, with two responsive curves.

+-> compare the mutual information with different strategies to generate receptors (mammal, vs insects, vs octopus) -> The question : to how many independant receptors, corresponds N octopus receptors ?

+-> Another question could be : how do they optimize the interaction of their homo-pentamers, to have an optimal aray of sensor.
+    |-> In general, and optimal array of sensor must satisfy two conditions to respond optimally to a pool of ligand : (1) be activated half of the time.
+(2) Any pair of receptors must be uncorrelated [!!! already over !!!].
+    |-> Could this condition explain, at least partially why some receptors are "always" open, vs other are seemingly never responding ?

 ### References

 [^1]: Einav, Tal, and Rob Phillips.
 “Monod-Wyman-Changeux Analysis of Ligand-Gated Ion Channel Mutants.”
 The Journal of Physical Chemistry B 121, no. 15 (2017): 3813–24. https://doi.org/10.1021/acs.jpcb.6b12672.